 Parameter Description Enable encryption WEP For Open authentication type only.
 The checkbox activating WEP encryption.
 When the checkbox is selected, the Default key ID drop-down list, the Encryption key WEP as HEX checkbox, and four Encryption key fields are displayed on the page.
 Default key ID The number of the key (from first to fourth) which will be used for WEP encryption.
+Encryption key WEP as HEX Select the checkbox to set a hexadecimal number as a key for encryption.

-Parameter Description Encryption key WEP as HEX Select the checkbox to set a hexadecimal number as a key for encryption.
-Encryption key (1-4) Keys for WEP encryption.
+Parameter Description Encryption key (1-4) Keys for WEP encryption.
 The router uses the key selected from the Default key ID drop-down list.
 It is required to specify all the fields.
-Click the Show icon () to display the entered key.
+Click the Show icon ( ) to display the entered key.

-When the WPA-PSK, WPA2-PSK, WPA-PSK/WPA2-PSK mixed, WPA3-SAE, and WPA2-PSK/WPA3-SAE mixed authentication type is selected, the following fields are displayed:
+When the WPA-PSK, WPA2-PSK, or WPA-PSK/WPA2-PSK mixed authentication type is selected, the following fields are displayed:

 Parameter Description Password PSK A password for WPA encryption.
-Click the Show icon () to display the entered password.
-Encryption type An encryption method: TKIP, AES, or TKIP+AES.
-TKIP and TKIP+AES encryption types are not available for WPA3-SAE and WPA2-PSK/WPA3-SAE mixed authentication types.
+Click the Show icon ( ) to display the entered password.
+Encryption type An encryption method: TKIP , AES , or TKIP+AES .

-^{3.} Click the NEXT button to continue or click the BACK button to return to the previous page.
+3. Click the NEXT button to continue or click the BACK button to return to the previous page.